NBC’s Board of Directors

 Ndidiamaka N. Amutah-Onukagha, PhD, MPH

-Dr. Mehta is a board-certified, practicing obstetrician gynecologist, and Women’s Health Lead of Cityblock Health, the first tech-driven provider for communities with complex health and social needs–bringing better care to neighborhoods where it’s needed most.
-Cityblock’s care teams meet members where they are, delivering highly personalized primary care, behavioral health care, and social services to every member, including those who access Medicaid, are dually eligible for Medicaid and Medicare, and others living in lower-income neighborhoods.
+Dr. Mehta is a board-certified, practicing obstetrician gynecologist, and Women’s Health Lead of Cityblock Health, the first tech-driven provider for communities with complex health and social needs.